xXenvy/Zynk/README.md

 <!--- ![release](https://img.shields.io/github/v/release/xXenvy/Zynk?include_prereleases&style=for-the-badge&color=%2315b328) -->

 ## `📃` Introduction
-Zynk is a Turing-complete, interpreted programming language, written in C++.
 This project was created as a personal endeavor to learn and practice C++.
 It is not intended for extensive practical use but rather serves as a learning platform.

 ## `🌟` Features
 - **Interpreted Language:** Zynk is an interpreted language, which facilitates quick development and testing cycles.